Computer Music Center

 The Computer Music Center (CMC) at Columbia University is the oldest center for electronic and computer music research in the United States.
 It was founded in the 1950s as the Columbia-Princeton Electronic Music Center.

 Location

 The CMC is housed in Prentis Hall, 632 West 125th Street, New York City, across the street from Columbia's 17-acre Manhattanville campus.
-The facility consists of a large graduate research facility specializing in computer music and multimedia research, as well as a number of composition and recording studios for student use.
-Projects to come out of the CMC since the 1990s include:
+The facility consists of a large graduate research facility specializing in computer music and multimedia research, as well as composition and recording studios for student use.
+Projects to come out of the CMC since the 1990s include the following: